-Founded by Jackson, Wyoming artists Travis Walker, Lisa Walker, and Tristan Greszko.
+Founded by Jackson, Wyoming artists Travis Walker and Tristan Greszko.
 The project emerged as a way to provide affordable studio and exhibition space to artists in one of the nation's most expensive places.

 The first space was located at 105 N.Cache (currently Thai Plate) and opened with an exhibition featuring work by Ben Roth, Abbie Miller, Sam Dowd, Jenny Dowd, Travis Walker, Tristan Greszko, Lisa Walker, and Craig Spankie.